kestrelm/Creature_Godot/README.md

 ![Alt text](https://github.com/kestrelm/Creature_Godot/blob/master/splash.png)

+### Getting Started

+An introductory video tutorial about using the plugin is [here](https://www.youtube.com/watch?v=Z2oeDl_2ZU8)

+### Animation Player / Animation Properties

+Watch this tutorial to learn how to manipulate/playback a Creature Godot object with Godot's AnimationPlayer node [here](https://youtu.be/afSObHcj9O8)

 ## Godot 3 + Future Roadmap

 This documentation is updated for the new [**Godot 3.0**](<https://www.youtube.com/watch?v=XptlVErsL-o>) engine.
 Make sure you grab the latest engine sources from the [Godot Engine Github](https://github.com/godotengine/godot).
 The source for the new **Creature Godot 3 Runtimes** is located [here](<https://github.com/kestrelm/Creature_Godot/tree/master/creaturegodot3>).
 Moving forwards, **all new features will be added to the Godot 3 Creature Runtimes**.